 - Increase the percentage of students completing the Free Application for Federal Student Aid (FAFSA).

 - Develop and connect community strategies to keep students engaged in school and on-track for college and career readiness.

 - Provide community-based internships for 100% career academy and other interested students.

-- Develop local strategies to connect students to ongoing community-based support in post-secondary experiences.
+- Develop local strategies to connect students and families to ongoing community-based support in post-secondary experiences.

 All individuals and organizations interested in these topics meet quarterly to address community barriers and opportunities.
 Goal Groups are voluntarily-led by experienced community leaders who facilitate, organize, and lead collaboration.